 Sound waves are nothing but vibrations and when they strike a surface, they tend to vibrate it.

 Sound does not ‘pass’ through a wall or ceiling but merely vibrates it.
-These vibrations are further transferred to the other side and that is how sound transfer take place through walls, ceilings and other surfaces.
+These vibrations are further transferred to the other side and that is how sound transfer takes place through walls, ceilings, and other surfaces.

 What’s a Good Soundproofing Material

 Now that we are clear on how sound transfers through surfaces, it is important to know what the basic requirements are for a product to reduce sound transfer.

 As I brought out before, sound waves vibrate a surface when they strike it and the intensity of vibrations of the surface determines how much sound is transferred.